hecksalmonids/geode/README.md

 All of these can be renamed using `thor geode:rename {crystal|model|migration} OLD_NAME NEW_NAME`.

-Renaming a model has special behavior; renaming a model will create a migration that renames the model's database table.
+* Renaming a model has special behavior; it will create a migration that renames the model's database table.

-When renaming migrations, the name or version number can be provided as the `OLD_NAME` argument.

-Note that renaming a model does not update any references to it in crystals or lib scripts!
+  * Note that renaming a model does not update any references to it in crystals or lib scripts!

+* When renaming migrations, the name or version number can be provided as the `OLD_NAME` argument.

 #### Destruction

 All of these can also be destroyed using `thor geode:destroy {crystal|model|migration} NAMES`.

-Destroying a model has special behavior; unlike crystals and migrations, only one model can be deleted at a time.
+* Destroying a model has special behavior:

+  * Unlike crystals and migrations, only one model can be deleted at a time.

-Additionally, if the database has already been migrated such that the model's table exists in the database, a new migration will be generated that drops the table; otherwise, the migration that would add the table is deleted along with every migration that follows (as it would invalidate those migrations).
+  * If the database has already been migrated such that the model's table exists in the database, a new migration will be generated that drops the table; otherwise, the migration that would add the table is deleted along with every migration that follows (as it would invalidate those migrations).

-When destroying migrations, the name or version number can be provided.
+* When destroying migrations, the name or version number can be provided.

-Destroying migrations is unsafe; be sure that you know what you're doing if you do it!
+  * Note that destroying migrations is unsafe; be sure that you know what you're doing if you do it!

 ### Code